WSLockhart/WSLockhart.github.io/physics.md

 > "The effort to understand the universe is one of the very few things that lifts human life a little above the level of farce, and gives it some of the grace of tragedy." - Steven Weinberg, 1979 Nobel Laureate in Physics

 What is reality, and how can we understand it?
 More precisely, how can we describe in a mathematical framework the patterns we observe in Nature?
 This is the starting point for the most fundamental of all the branches of science.
-On this page you'll find a few of my favorite resources, past projects, and other physics miscellanea.
+On this page you'll find a few of my favorite resources, past projects, and other miscellanea related to the study of physics.

-### My code:
+### Projects / Code:

 * *Asteroids*: a Newtonian gravity simulator.
 Download the [python code](https://github.com/WSLockhart/Asteroids).
 * *Particle Mesh Code*.
 Last spring I co-wrote a particle mesh code for a course in cosmology.
 The code loosely simulates large-scale structure formation in the universe.
 [Here](https://www.youtube.com/watch?v=aPW5df8Cvrc) is one of the final videos!
+* *On the Shoulders of Giants* - a project to compile the all-time great pedagogical physics problems.
+I hope that someday this can be a lovely resource for students and teachers alike.
+Problem suggestions are welcome!
+You can see a sample page [here](/docs/TimelessProblems_sample.pdf).
 * (will post more soon!)